chekri/Elastica_with_Lever/README.md

 ### Reference

 Please cite or refer to the associated article when using or referencing this repository:
+Dhanakoti, Siva Prasad Chakri.
+“Stability analysis through folds: An end-loaded elastic with a lever arm.”
+(2025). https://doi.org/10.48550/arXiv.2501.04729